packit/packit.dev/docs/fedora-releases-guide/index.md

 :::tip
 In this page, you can find all the details of the release process automation covered by Packit.

-If you are a downstream package maintainer and would like to see the information on how to onboard to using Packit in dist-git, see [dist-git onboarding](./dist-git-onboarding.md) directly.
+If you are a **downstream package maintainer** and would like to see the information on how to onboard to using Packit in dist-git, see [dist-git onboarding guide](dist-git-onboarding.md) directly.

 :::